Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Experiments

 To provide further evidence of the impact of different components, we present a visualization of their progressive performance across 10 tasks of UCF101 in Fig.~\ref{component}.
-The results indicate that our baseline, as well as baseline with unified sampler (i.e., baseline + Usam), underperforms benchmark.
-However, when SC loss is incorporated into the baseline with unified sampler, our method achieves a significant performance improvement, surpassing the benchmark by a large margin.
+The results indicate that our baseline, as well as the baseline with unified sampler (i.e., baseline + Usam), underperforms benchmark.
+When T-agent is incorporated into the baseline with unified sampler, our method achieves a significant performance improvement, surpassing the benchmark by a large margin.
 Moreover, the proposed method exhibits great stability in accuracy as the tasks progress, highlighting its robustness.

-\textbf{Effect of spatial resolution.} Table~\ref{resolution} presents the performance at different spatial resolutions on UCF101.
+\textbf{Effect of spatial resolution.} Table~\ref{resolution} presents the performance at different spatial resolutions of video inputs on UCF101.
 As the resolution decreases, the network's performance also drops, but its computational complexity decreases significantly.
-As shown in the figure, our method improves by 27\% compared to the baseline with the same amount of computation.
-This amount of computation is roughly 26\% of the benchmark, but our method improves the performance by 12.8\%.
-These results indicate that our proposed strategies can effectively enhance the network's performance, even at lower resolutions.
-Moreover, they can significantly aid in network training and the rapid deployment of resource-constrained devices like mobile edges.
+As indicated in the table, the benchmark performance experienced a significant decline of 11.21\% when the resolution is reduced by half.
+In contrast, our method demonstrates remarkable resilience, with only a minor decrease of 3.41\% under the same resolution reduction.
+Notably, when the resolution of the input video frames is reduced by 1/4, our method still attains performance comparable to the baseline using the original resolution as input, namely benchmark.
+Simultaneously, the computational complexity of our method is significantly decreased, accounting for only 7.3\% of the FLOPs of the benchmark.
+By comparison, it is not difficult to find that the proposed strategy has a higher level of robustness against resolution reduction.
+Nevertheless, the performance of the network can be severely affected when the resolution is excessively low.
 In order to strike a balance between computational speed and performance, we choose $\delta$=0.5, i.e., we reduce the spatial resolution by half, as our experimental setting.

+\textbf{Effect of unified sampler.} Table~\ref{sample} presents a comparison of various sampling methods with our method on SS V1 and UCF101.
+The first two methods involve selecting video frames using different distribution strategies.
+The uniform method divides the video uniformly into $N$ segments (16 by default) and then selects key-frames from these segments.
+On the other hand, the random method randomly chooses $N$ key-frames.
+The table shows that the uniform strategy achieves accuracy levels similar to the baseline on UCF101 while the random strategy slightly outperforms the baseline in terms of accuracy.
+But both falls slightly behind in terms of BWF and GAA.
+From an accuracy standpoint, utilizing all frames is not essential, but having redundant frames is beneficial in increasing sample diversity, which helps resist catastrophic forgetting and maintains high performance stability across multiple stages.